Observation of azimuth-dependent suppression of hadron pairs in electron scattering off nuclei

 Hadron-absorption effects in the \textsc{GiBUU} model can be investigated through looking at the distribution of the hadron-production points of the final-state pions.
 We observe that in the \textsc{GiBUU} simulations, a larger fraction of the total final-state pions are formed near the surface of the nucleus than would be expected if their production points were distributed uniformly.
 Further, we observe that this effect is stronger for larger nuclei than for smaller ones.
 The effect is also stronger in the di-pion case than for the single-pion case.
 The latter effect can be explained by the fact that we require the survival of not only the secondary pion but also the leading one as well, biasing the sample further towards the surface.
 Such an interpretation is consistent with Ref.~\cite{Fialkowski:2007pt}, which argued that an absorption model coupled with geometrical biases caused by survivor selection could explain both the single and double-hadron data from HERMES without resorting to other effects such as gluon bremsstrahlung~\cite{Majumder:2008jy,Majumder:2009ge}.

 \textbf{Summary and conclusions.} In summary, we have presented a measurement of di-pion production in electron scattering off nuclei using the CLAS detector, which includes the first study on the azimuthal separation and invariant mass.
-The data show a strong suppression for azimuthally opposite pairs, no suppression for pairs that are close in azimuthal angle, and an enhancement of pairs with large invariant mass.
+The data show a strong suppression for azimuthally opposite pairs, no suppression for pairs with small azimuthal separation, and an enhancement of pairs with large invariant mass.
 This is qualitatively consistent with the predictions from the \textsc{GiBUU} model, wherein it can be attributed to an increased probability of absorption of hadrons in azimuthally opposite pairs due to the increased path length compared to azimuthally nearby pairs; however, the measured suppression is stronger than in the predictions.

 We also measured the dependence of the nuclear-to-deuterium ratio on the secondary pion's fractional energy, and on the di-pion invariant mass.
-We compared our measurement of the dependence on the former with results from HERMES and found both to be qualitatively comparable; however, our measurement shows a stronger nuclear dependence than the HERMES results, which suggests a strong kinematic dependence of the observed effects.
+We compared our measurement of the dependence on the former with results from HERMES and found both to be qualitatively comparable; however, our measurement shows a stronger nuclear dependence than the HERMES results, suggesting a strong kinematic dependence of the observed effects.
 Further, we note that the di-hadron suppression is stronger in heavier nuclei, although the effect appears to saturate for higher nuclear masses.

 Overall, the data show evidence that nuclear effects not only modify the hadron distributions, but also modify the correlations between multiple hadrons in the event, relative to the correlations that exist in the deuteron case due to momentum conservation and limited phase space.